The Protectors: Production

 According to co-producer Gerry Anderson, the show's format was outlined in a brief note that Lew Grade gave him, and he was then given a free hand to develop it, although Grade ultimately cast two of the main actors himself.
 The format of the series allowed for occasional episodes in which not all of the main actors appeared, including two in which Vaughn's character was absent.

 Like The Persuaders!, a similar series also produced by ITC that aired around the same time, The Protectors was shot on location at numerous locations throughout Europe, such as Salzburg, Rome, Malta and Paris.
 In order to offset the cost of location filming, and also perhaps because the equipment was more portable, the series was shot on 16mm film rather than the usual 35mm.

 The episodes aimed at fast-paced action set against an international background, incorporating elements from both private-eye detective shows and espionage shows, but within a half-hour format.
-The lack of screen time, compared with the 50-minute timeslot used by shows like The Persuaders! or Department S, resulted in plots that were rather simplistic, with motivation and characterisation sacrificed for action, owing to the writers having to cram as much as possible into a 25-minute timeslot and still produce gripping television.
+The lack of screen time, compared with the 50-minute timeslot used by shows like The Persuaders! or Department S, resulted in plots that were rather simplistic, with motivation and characterisation sacrificed for action, owing to the writers having to cram as much as possible into a 25-minute timeslot and still produce gripping television, although one adventure, set on a cable-car station in the Alps was shown as a 2-part story.
 Accordingly, the series suffered from most of the same drawbacks that beset The Adventurer, another half-hour ITC show that aired at the same time.

 The theme tune of the series, "Avenues and Alleyways" was performed by singer Tony Christie.

 This was the first Anderson series not to feature music composed by Barry Gray.

 Courtfield Mews, London SW5 was used as the filming location for The Protectors headquarters.

 In Germany the series was known as Kein Pardon für Schutzengel (meaning "No Mercy for Guardian Angels") and in France as Poigne de fer et séduction ("Iron Fist and Seduction").
 This highlights another snag which bedevilled the show: its English title, The Protectors, could imply that Robert Vaughn was playing a bodyguard, in a more serious version of the 1980s ITV show Minder.

 In South Africa, the series was dubbed into Afrikaans as Die Beskermers (the literal translation of The Protectors) and was broadcast on the South African Broadcasting Corporation.

 As was the case for most of Anderson's series, in the United States the series was not broadcast on network television, but aired instead in first-run syndication.
 This made it more difficult for the show to make any impact in America, despite its popular American star, and this hurt its overseas sales.